gaderte/LoLWatcher/README.md

   - A discord member can use the command "addjoueur" to add himself (1 account per member)
   - A discord member can use the command "leavelolwatcher" to remove himself
   - "listjoueurs" is a command to display all players register on your server
+  - "infojoueur" to display player's rank using his SummonerName, if registered in your guild
+  - "infojoueurdiscord" to display player's rank using his Discord, if registered in your guild
+  - "alertadmin" to contact me if needed (problem or something else).
+Don't spam it because it's gonna piss me off

 if you kick or ban the bot => clear all players if a player leave your guild => clear from players list